Here I make the case for installing SAFe as-is. Note: Be sure and read to the end!

 • Iterations are on a 2-week cadence for everyone

-• A Daily Stand-up with each team member offering a verbal status report is needed for the Team to remain in sync
+• A Team Sync with each team member is needed for the Team to remain in sync

 • An Iteration Review is needed to demo the working product increment for feedback